paxswill/evesrp/README.md

 defining the `DEBUG` variable for make.

     DEBUG="true" make all

+### Running outside of tox

+If you want to run the app outside of tox, You can install all of the python dependencies with

+    pip install -r ./requirements.txt

 To run the development server, you can use the included `evesrp` command line utility.
 I recommend installing the project in editable mode to get access to